 Now, it’s time to rebuild myself.
 As if with new eyes, or at least a renewed vision, I’m at a point at which I can look at things back home from the ground up again.

 A new school-year has just begun, and with it, a world of transitions start anew again.
 In the same light, this August 19th JIMBO TIMES will enter into its third year of production:

 “And it suddenly dawns on me that in the blink of an eye I might never again see my city the way I get to now.
 The time is special: particular to sounds, sights, scents, and other essences all of their own; and like everything else, it’s only temporary.
 For an instance, I want to pause every bit of it to stand indefinitely in the moment.
 I realize that even if it’s not perfect, it’s more than plenty, and that even if it’s a struggle, it’s one I’m fiercely determined to go the distance with.
 After all, every last inch of L.A.’s concrete has strengthened my feet, every one of its lights has guided my journey, and each of the strangers I’ve encountered along the way have all accompanied me throughout its long road.
 Together, we are still here: still hungry, but also still humble; day in and night out, each with our own kind of love for this miracle and madness of a home.
 For me, sometimes it’s not much, but other times, it is everything.
 Tonight, it is everything.”

-Tomorrow mom is also off to an adventure, leaving for a week to Oaxaca to visit abuelita.
-I’m happy for the little lady, but also naturally a little worried.
-Flying is absolutely exhausting, and the little one will definitely need some rest.
-Still, I can trust she’ll be in good hands.
-In any case, she’s the heart of the lions.
+Tomorrow mom is also off to an adventure, leaving for a week to visit my abuelita in Oaxaca.
+I’m happy for her, but also naturally just slightly worried.
+Flying can be exhausting, and the little Señorita will definitely need some rest after her flight.
+Still, I trust she’ll be in good hands.
+She’s the heart of lions.
 Of course she’ll be just fine.

-As for yours truly, there’s a world to foster.
-All the projects I’ve had the pleasure of citing throughout the pages as of late, and even more!
+As for yours truly, there’s a world to bring to fruition.
+All the projects I’ve had the pleasure of citing throughout the pages as of late, and even more.